-PRC Graduate Student Trainee — B.A., University of Michigan
+PRC Graduate Student Trainee — M.A., University of Texas at Austin

 PRC Graduate Student Trainee; Recipient NSF Graduate Research Fellowship; NICHD Pre-doctoral Trainee 2013-2014

 Carmen is a doctoral student in the Department of Sociology and a research trainee in the Population Research Center at the University of Texas at Austin.
 Her research explores topics within crime, law, and deviance through a population perspective.
 Carmen’s current projects focus on the effects of recent changes in U.S. immigration policy.
 Specifically, she investigates the impact of localized immigration enforcement on the experiences of Latinos living in the United States.
 For example, she has examined how such changes in immigration reform influence migration decisions, health outcomes, and interactions with the law and local police among foreign- and U.S.-born Latinos.

 Her master’s thesis, “Casting a Crime Net, Catching Immigrants: An Analysis of Secure Communities’ Effect on the Size of Foreign-Born Mexican Populations,” assesses the efficacy of the nation’s most widespread immigration policy, Secure Communities, and uncovers the association between Secure Communities and population changes among foreign-born Mexicans in areas throughout the U.S.